bdewilde/bdewilde.github.io/_drafts/automatic-extraction-of-good-keyphrases.md

 ### Results

 Okay, now that I've scared/bored away all but the truly interested, let's dig into some code and results!
+As an example document, I'll use all of the text in this post _up to_ this results section; as a reference corpus, I'll use all other posts on this blog.
+In principle, a reference corpus isn't necessary for single-document keyphrase extraction, but it's generally helpful to compare a document's candidates against other documents' to characterize its particular content.
+Consider that _tf*idf_ reduces to just _tf_ (term frequency) in the case of a single document since _idf_ (inverse document frequency) is the same value for every candidate.

-As mentioned, there are many ways to extract candidate keyphrases from a document; here's a simplified and compacted implementation of the "noun phrases only" heuristic method:
+As mentioned, there are many ways to extract candidate keyphrases from a document; here's a simplified and compact implementation of the "noun phrases only" heuristic method:

 {% highlight python %}
 def extract_candidate_chunks(text, grammar=r'KT: {(<JJ>* <NN.*>+ <IN>)? <JJ>* <NN.*>+}'):

     import itertools, nltk

     chunker = nltk.chunk.regexp.RegexpParser(grammar)
     tagged_sents = nltk.pos_tag_sents(nltk.word_tokenize(sent) for sent in nltk.sent_tokenize(text))
     all_chunks = list(itertools.chain.from_iterable(nltk.chunk.tree2conlltags(chunker.parse(tagged_sent))
                                                     for tagged_sent in tagged_sents))
-    candidates = set(' '.join(word for word, pos, chunk in group).lower() for key, group in itertools.groupby(all_chunks, lambda (word,pos,chunk): chunk != 'O') if key)
+    candidates = [' '.join(word for word, pos, chunk in group).lower()
+                  for key, group in itertools.groupby(all_chunks, lambda (word,pos,chunk): chunk != 'O') if key]

     return candidates
 {% endhighlight %}

-When `text` is assigned to the first two paragraphs of this post, `candidates` is more or less the same as the candidate keyphrases listed in <a href="#candidate-identification">1.
+When `text` is assigned to the first two paragraphs of this post, `set(candidates)` is more or less the same as the candidate keyphrases listed in <a href="#candidate-identification">1.
 Candidate Identification</a>.
 (Additional cleaning and filtering code improves the list a bit and helps to makes up for tokenizing/tagging/chunking errors.)
 For comparison, the original TextRank algorithm performs best when extracting all (unigram) nouns and adjectives, like so:

 {% highlight python %}
 def extract_candidate_words(text, good_tags=set(['JJ','JJR','JJS','NN','NNP','NNS','NNPS'])):